McDonald’s Parking Fine – Pay or Appeal?

 - Useful tips to avoid getting a McDonald’s parking fine.

-We know that getting a private parking fine can be very upsetting.
-But there’s no need to worry.
+We understand how you feel, but there’s no need to worry.
 We’re here to provide helpful advice and real-life examples to make this process easier for you.

 Not only did I save £50 on solicitor fees, I also won my case and didn’t have to pay my £271 fine.